MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-openId-connect-with-ad-fs.md

 -   Visual Studio 2013 or later.

-## Create an Application Group in AD FS 2016 and above
+## Create an Application Group in AD FS 2016 and later
-The following section describes how to configure the application group in AD FS 2016 and above.
+The following section describes how to configure the application group in AD FS 2016 and later.

 #### Create Application Group